i-pi/i-pi/examples/features/ffdieletric/mace-polar+E-resonant-client-socket/README.md

 NEEDEXTRA → EXTRADATA(JSON with Efield) → READY → POSDATA → GETFORCE
 ```

-The field amplitude is 0.1 V/Angstrom along z and its angular frequency is
+The field amplitude is 0.1 V/Angstrom along z and its cyclic frequency is
-0.719335584407 rad/fs.
+114485.814 GHz.
 The final three columns of `properties.out` show the
 time-dependent field in V/Angstrom.